Skip to main content

 }

-If you wish to have before / after callbacks in data-driven tests, then you can use the standard beforeTest / afterTest support.
-Every test created using data-driven testing acts the same way as a regular test, so all standard callbacks work as if you had written all the test by hand.
+If you wish to have before / after hooks take effect for each row in a data test, then you can use the standard hooks that Kotest supports, including beforeTest and afterTest for example.
+Every test created using data-driven testing acts the same way as the equivalent regular tests, so all standard callbacks work as if you had written all the tests by hand.
+See docs on lifecycle hooks

 For example: